amirongit/notecode/algebra.md

 - for an equation to be true, the left & the right side must evaluate to the same value

 ### Addition property of equality
-- the same constant are added to both sides of an equation without changing the final solution
+- same constant are added to both sides of an equation without changing the final solution
 #### Solution to an equation
 - any value that makes the equation true when it replaces the associated variable
 #### First degree linear equation in single variable
-- the overall form is `ax + b = c` such that `a != 0`
+- overall form is `ax + b = c` such that `a != 0`
 - 'b' & 'c' are constants, 'a' is coefficient & non-zero
 #### Additive inverse property
 - any number plus its opposite is equal zero